-For employees who work at least .75 percent time the employer pays a major portion of the employee's health care premium.
+For employees who work at least .75 percent time FTE the employer pays a major portion of the employee's health care premium.
 Employee plus one and family coverage is also available under this plan.
-[The cas] employer contribution varies for part-time employees whose FTE is between .50 and .74 are eligible to enroll in a health care plan, however the employee pays 100% of the premium.
+Employees whose FTE is between .50 and .74 are eligible to enroll in a health care plan, however the employee pays 100% of the premium.